RLGoolsby/planit/README.md

 # planit
-Beginning again to work out the kinks in my original PLan it app using Angular JS
+Beginning again to work out the kinks in my original Plan-it app using AngularJS